-Huskies are outgoing and energetic dogs with a mischievous side to them.
+Huskies are outgoing and energetic dogs, though with a mischievous side.
 Nicknamed the “dog with a thousand expressions,” Huskies are comical dogs.
-But with such a nickname, is it possible that these dogs are actually aggressive and dangerous?
+But with such a nickname, is it possible that these dogs can be aggressive or dangerous?

 Huskies are not inherently dangerous dogs.
 And according to a CDC report, Huskies aren’t even the top 5 most dangerous dogs by bite fatalities.
 Huskies are responsible for about one fatality per year.
 However, their lively temperaments and large size do not make them the most kid-friendly dogs either.
-It’s very possible a Husky can unintentionally knock over a small child.
+It’s very possible a Husky can inadvertently hurt a small child.

 Dog behaviorists will agree that essentially every dog has the potential to be a “good” or a “bad” dog, but it depends on various factors.
 These factors can include genetic predisposition, life history and of course, upbringing.